fermga/TNFR-LFS/docs/api_reference.md

-client validates the column order, converts values to floats, and keeps any optional column that is missing in the source as ``math.nan`` instead of fabricating estimates.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】 This allows downstream exporters to surface "sin datos" ("no data") when Live for Speed does not broadcast the extra wheel block.
+client validates the column order, converts values to floats, and keeps any optional column that is missing in the source as ``math.nan`` instead of fabricating estimates.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】 This allows downstream exporters to surface "no data" when Live for Speed does not broadcast the extra wheel block.

 ```